 While we’re still on the subject of renewal (and easing into the Spring 2013 fashion season), let’s take a look at the evolution and cyclical nature of women’s fashion.
-Because apparel involves the most visible aspect of a person, his or her anatomy, it is inextricably linked to human sexuality and identity and provides reinforcement for each.
+Because apparel involves the most visible aspect of a person, his or her anatomy, it is inextricably linked to human sexuality and identity and provides reinforcement for both.
 I think it behooves every industry professional to consider this and adopt the role of scientist, philosopher, and psychologist when interpreting trends.
 How have changing gender roles and social climates affected modern fashion?
 Find out in my guest post for The Better Bombshell and check back soon for my review of the book.

 Fashion: A Feminist Pursuit?